 A New Zealand developer named Nathan Broadbent has baked a raspberry pie using a Raspberry Pi.
 Broadbent decided to do so after spotting a thread on Reddit that suggested “Food items should have QR codes that instruct the microwave exactly what to do.
 Like high for 2 minutes, let stand 1 minute, medium 1 minutes.”
-The developer …
+The …

 Wait.
 Did that pie come with khool whhip?

 Once again Jake, you show your inability to think.

 This isn't about the pie, it's about the Pi.

 Once again, James, you show your inability to recognise a joke.

 When 'the internet of things' is fully upon us, NSA/GCHQ/etc will be overwhelmed with data traffic for storage and analysis.

 do you see the oportunity there ?
 How to hide a tree.
 In forest of course.

 "NSA/GCHQ/etc will be overwhelmed with data traffic for storage and analysis."

 Never thought I'd see a good use for the internet of things.